 The emissions of Non-Methane Volatile Organic Compounds (NMVOC) originate from many different sources and can be divided into two main groups: incomplete combustion and evaporation.
-Road vehicles and other transport sources such as national navigation vessels contribute approximately 6 % of the NMVOC emissions from combustion processes.
+Small combustion plants (e.g. residential wood burning) is a big source of NMVOC originating from combustion.
+Other sources are road vehicles and other transport sources such as national navigation vessels contribute approximately 6.5 % of the NMVOC emissions from combustion processes.
 NMVOC from road transportation vehicles have been decreasing since 1990, due to the introduction of catalyst cars.
 The evaporative emissions mainly originate from the agricultural sector, use of solvents, and the extraction, handling and storage of oil and natural gas.
-The total anthropogenic emissions have decreased by 46 % since 1990, largely due to the increased use of catalyst cars and reduced emissions from use of solvents.
+The total anthropogenic emissions have decreased by 52 % since 1990, largely due to the increased use of catalyst cars and reduced emissions from use of solvents.

 Figure 2.5 NMVOC emissions.
-Distribution according to the main sectors (2018) and time series for 1990 to 2018.
+Distribution according to the main sectors (2019) and time series for 1990 to 2019.